Recommendations by Concise User Profiles from Review Text: Methodology

 \subsection{Coping with Long and Noisy Texts}

 For constructing user profiles from text, the simplest idea would be to concatenate all available reviews into a long token sequence.
 Two problems arise, though.
 User reviews are a noisy mix of descriptive elements (e.g., ``the unusual murder weapon''), sentiment expressions (e.g., ``it was fun to read'') and personal but irrelevant statements (e.g., ``I read only on weekends'').
-Only the first aspect is helpful for content-based profiling (as the sentiment is already captured by the fact that the user likes the book).
+Only the first aspect is helpful for content-based profiling (as the sentiment is already captured by user liking the book).
 Second, the entirety of user-provided text can be too long to be fully digested by the Transformer.
-Even when it would fit into the token budget, the computational and energy cost is quadratic in the number of input tokens.
+Even when it would fit into the token budget, the computational and energy costs are quadratic in the number of input tokens.
 Therefore, we tightly limit the tokens for each user's text profile to 128, and devise a suite of light-weight techniques for judiciously selecting the most informative pieces.

-Variants of our methodology are to create concise profiles by generative language models upfront (e.g., using T5 or ChatGPT), or to digest multiple chunks of text with downstream aggregation by max-pooling {or averaging}.
-We include these techniques in our experimental comparisons, but emphasize that both of these alternatives have much higher {computational} cost and climate footprint.